Bald Eagle: Profile and Information

 Characteristics

-Both male and female look the same in plumage colouration, but the sexual difference is evident in the species, and females are 25 percent larger than males.
+Both males and females look the same in plumage coloration, but the sexual difference is evident in the species, and females are 25 percent larger than males.

 The strongly developed talons of the hind toes are used for dissecting the vital area of prey while it is held still by the front toes.
 The beak is hooked and large with a yellow cere.